Thousands still without power in Scotland as Storm Eowyn clean-up continues

 Thousands of homes remain without power and travel disruption is continuing in Scotland in the aftermath of Storm Eowyn, which swept across the country on Friday.

-SP Energy Networks said its engineers had worked through the night to restore power to homes after winds of up to 100mph caused “extensive damage” to the electricity network.

-On Sunday morning the company said supplies had now been restored to 165,000 homes in central and southern Scotland, but that 14,000 were still without power.
+“My sincere thanks go to the energy network teams working tirelessly across the UK to restore power in such difficult conditions and keep people safe across the country.

+“Meeting engineers and control room staff from SP Energy Networks who have been working day and night across the country, it is clear how much work has gone into restoring 95% of their customers and how committed they are to continuing their efforts to reconnect every single affected household.”

-As of 7.30pm on Saturday, Scottish and Southern Electricity Networks (SSEN) said 12,000 of its customers were still without power.
+As of 5pm on Sunday, Scottish and Southern Electricity Networks (SSEN) said around 4,700 customers were still without power, with around 88,000 now reconnected.

+The energy provider said Argyll, Kintyre and island communities have been affected more severely than other parts of Scotland.

 Scottish Power said the severity of the storm, combined with ongoing inclement weather, meant it could take “several days” to restore power in some areas.